Arianee/docs/docs/ArianeeDecentralized.md

 *   The Brand identity is verified.
-That means the Brand went through a _Know Your Business_ (KYB) process and was registered by the Arianee project as a verified Brand.
+That means the Brand went through a [Know your business (KYB) process](KYBprocess) and was registered by the Arianee project as a verified Brand.